alexlundry/ppol563-spring23/Week 5 - EDA/EDA-in-R.md

 A histogram divides the x-axis into equally spaced bins and then uses the height of a bar to display the number of observations that fall in each bin.
-The tallest bar shows that about 78 observations have a Per Capita GDP of about \$20,000.
+The tallest bar shows that about 700 observations are clustered around the lowest possible Per Capita GDP.

 Moreover, the histogram shows that there is not a ton of variability here.
 High kurtosis (mode is more common than it would be in a normal